kimdoanh89/doanhluong.me/_posts/2020-08-29-SD-WAN-setup.markdown

 cat vSmart.crt
 ```

-- Copy the content of vSmart.crt and install the certificate
+- Copy the content of vSmart.crt and install the certificate at vManage web interface
+`Configuration > Certificates > Controllers > Select vSmart > Install Certificate`.

 ## 3. Extend initial topology with more sites
 ### 3.1.
 Extend topology